I'm Dangerous Tonight: Plot

 At Tiverton College, an ancient sacrificial altar is delivered to Dr. Jonas Wilson.
 Inside is a carcass wearing a red cloak.
-Wilson dons the cloak and murders a security guard, and we're later told he kills his wife before committing suicide.
+Wilson dons the cloak and murders a security guard, then kills his wife before committing suicide.

 Psychology professor Gordon Buchanan gives a lecture on animism in honor of Wilson.
 One of his students, Amy, whose parents are deceased, is living with her aunt Martha and is the primary caretaker of her invalid grandmother.

 When Amy goes to Wilson's estate sale and purchases a trunk he owned for the school play, she sees the cloak and has visions of the murders.
 After she brings the trunk to rehearsal, Eddie, who is playing Mercutio, tries the cloak on, gets into a violent swordfight with a fellow actor and is fired from the production.
 Amy retreats with the cloak and later awakens in the night, inexplicably compelled to fashion it into a dress.

 Eddie invites Amy to the Easter dance; she declines, due to her caretaking responsibilities, but ultimately goes anyway, wearing her newly made dress.
 While her cousin Gloria is in the ladies room, Amy dances with Gloria's boyfriend, Mason, and then leaves with him.
 They make out, but when he removes her dress, she is no longer under the spell and thus apologizes and leaves.

 Upon returning home, Amy's grandmother tries to wrestle the dress from her and falls down the stairs, dying instantly.
 When Gloria and Martha later confront her in anger, Amy realizes her grandmother was trying to warn her about the dress's powers.

 After the funeral, Gloria apologizes for her anger.
 Sensing Mason is about to propose to her, Gloria asks Amy to lend her the dress for the occasion, but Amy says she disposed of it.
 Gloria later finds it in Amy's closet.

-After Gloria finally sleeps with Mason, she expects he'll propose but is instead told that he's been drafted for the San Francisco 49ers.
+After Gloria finally sleeps with Mason, she expects he will propose but is instead told that he has been drafted for the San Francisco 49ers.
 When he leaves to shower, she puts on the dress and then murders him.
 Amy and Eddie make out in his car and are rammed by Gloria driving Mason's truck.
 After a chase down the road, Gloria drives off a cliff and dies when she is consumed by fire.